danabeknar/kazakhstan-it-internships/README.md

 This list was inspired by similar lists from [Russian internships](https://github.com/MrHakimov/russian-internships) and [Summer 2021 internships](https://github.com/Pitt-CSC/Summer2021-Internships).
 All original idea credit goes to authors.

+README's structure was inspired by [awesome-made-in-kz](https://github.com/nugmanoff/awesome-made-in-kz) (don't forget to check it out too).
 Special thanks to my bro [@Ich1goSan](https://github.com/Ich1goSan) for helping me to form the list.